-Rentalcargroup offers a price comparison of all car rental companies in Corfu.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Corfu.
+Rentalcargroup offers a price comparison of all car rental companies in Corfu, Greece.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Corfu, Greece.

 Corfu Car Hire Comparison | We offer a price comparison of all car hire suppliers in Corfu but you choose your car hire based on price, car hire agency and fleet choice.

 Corfu known also as Kerkyra, is the northernmost of the Ionian Islands in Greece.
 Located off of the far northwest coast of the country, Corfu lies in the Adriatic sea, east of Italy and southwest of Albania.
 Historically Corfu has been controlled by many foreign powers, notably the Venetians, French, and British.

 Corfu Town, known in modern Greek as Kerkira or Kerkyra, is the largest and most important town on the island.
 This is where the airport is located and where most cruise ships and long distance ferries dock.
 It is a small, pleasant city catering well to tourists.

 The North of the island is wider and more mountainous.
 The coastal areas are well developed with good pebbly beaches.

 The South of the island is less wide (only a few miles across from west to east) and tends to have sandier beaches.
 It also has a quieter and more genuine atmosphere especially south Messonghi on the east shore or Aloniki on the west shore.